jackcompton94/restaurant-picker/README.md

-and you wound up on an island of shells and bones that bodies had left at the battle of the bottom of the ocean where the dead do rise if you need roof, I've got proof and at the surface you can watch them float by
+and you wound up on an island of shells and bones that bodies had left at the battle of the bottom of the ocean where the dead do rise if you need proof, I've got proof and at the surface you can watch them float by